Lark Distillery whisky bottles against a misty mountain backdrop, featuring vibrant labels and copper caps.

 By Rob Stott - News

-Readtime: 4 min
+Readtime: 5 min

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-We were lucky enough to sit down with Lark’s master distiller Chris Thomson for a tasting session a few weeks ago, and it’s clear this isn’t just a label change.
+We were lucky enough to sit down with Lark’s master distiller, Chris Thomson, for a tasting session a few weeks ago, and it’s clear this isn’t just a label change.
 Lark is ditching the boutique 500ml bottles for a global-standard 700ml format, signalling they’re ready to move past the ‘local craft’ tag.
+After tasting our way through the lineup, the Fire Trail stands out as a solid daily pour, but the Ruby Abyss (AUD$400) is the real statement – using century-old Seppeltsfield casks to lean into a much darker, moodier profile than we’ve seen from them lately.

-The New Lark Distillery Range
+The New Lark Whisky Range

 Fire Trail

-• Cask Type: Matured in Port and Sherry casks.
+• Cask type: Matured in Port and Sherry casks.

 Devil’s Storm

-• Key Feature: Powerful and perfectly balanced; this expression is lightly peated.
+• Key feature: Powerful and perfectly balanced, this expression is lightly peated.

 Ruby Abyss